material-components/material-components-web/docs/integrating-into-frameworks.md

 This general approach will work for almost all basic use-cases.
-For an example of this approach, check out [this plunk](https://plnkr.co/edit/b4v160c186ErrPG5vNza?p=preview) which shows how to wrap our textfield within an angular v1 component, as well as our button (with a ripple) within an attribute directive.
+For an example of this approach, check out [this plunk](https://plnkr.co/edit/b4v160c186ErrPG5vNza?p=preview) which shows how to wrap our text field within an angular v1 component, as well as our button (with a ripple) within an attribute directive.

 Note that this approach will also work for [custom elements](https://developers.google.com/web/fundamentals/getting-started/primers/customelements).
 Use `connectedCallback` for initialization